World leaders must avoid imposing conditions on Taliban: Fazl

-MULTAN: Pakistan Democratic Movement (PDM) chief Maulana Fazalur Rehman Friday asked the world leaders to support the Taliban instead of imposing their conditions for establishing their (Western) desired government in Afghanistan, which would create problems in the region
+MULTAN: The Pakistan Democratic Movement (PDM) chief, Maulana Fazlur Rehman, Friday asked the world leaders to support the Taliban instead of imposing their conditions for establishing their (Western) desired government in Afghanistan, which would create problems in the region

+Maulana Fazlur Rehman said the JUI-F warmly welcomed the victories of the

 Talking to journalists here at Jamia Qasimul Aloom, the PDM Chief vehemently condemned the sacking of thousands of employees from their departments on the Supreme Court order.
 “The government has no sympathies for the sacked employees as it did not file even a single appeal in the court of law against the SC verdict and large numbers of dismissal of employees,” he added.